Bagwa Canoe Route

 To reach Kingsmere Lake, drive north toward the Main Marina and the Hanging Heart Lakes (13 km), then follow the good gravel road the remaining 17 km to the Kingsmere River.
 A parking lot and day use area are located at the end of the road.

-The entire route, starting from the parking lot, takes approximately 7-10 hours to paddle, but is much more enjoyable when stretched into an overnight trip
+The entire route, starting from the parking lot, takes approximately 7 to 10 hours to paddle, but is much more enjoyable when stretched into an overnight trip

-Launch your canoe or kayak from the parking lot and paddle north (upstream) for about 400 metres to the large dock and footbridge.
-This is the start of the 1 kilometre rail portage that takes you around the rapids.
+Launch a canoe or kayak from the parking lot and paddle north (upstream) for about 400 metres to the large dock and footbridge.
+This is the start of the 1 kilometre rail portage that goes around the rapids.
 There are two carts available: a larger, four-wheeled unit that can accommodate boats as well as smaller craft, and a two-wheeled one meant specifically for canoes and kayaks.
 (You may have to go to the other end of the portage to get the rail cart.)
 Remember to use the handbrakes on the heavier cart and never to allow anyone to ride on any cart.
-Please let park staff know about any maintenance problems when you return.
-Also, do not moor your vessel overnight anywhere except at the campground on the lake where you are registered.
+Please let park staff know about any maintenance problems after returning.
+Also, do not moor vessels overnight anywhere except at the campground on the lake where you are registered.

-Once on Kingsmere Lake, stay close to the west shore, heading for Southend and the Warden patrol cabin.
+Once on Kingsmere Lake, stay close to the west shore, heading for Southend and the Park cabin.
 The Bagwa Canoe Route itself is accessed at either Pease Point or the Kingsmere-Clare Lake portage on the west side of Kingsmere Lake.

-If weather conditions are favourable, it is best to enter the route from Pease Point, thus shortening the distance that must be travelled on Kingsmere Lake when you return.
+If weather conditions are favourable, it is best to enter the route from Pease Point, thus shortening the distance that must be travelled on Kingsmere Lake.
 The mood of this large lake is forever changing.
 Still and glass-like at one moment, it can rapidly become a churning and dangerous body of water.
 Use great caution on the lake.
 In extremely windy weather, it may be necessary to wait for calmer conditions.

 At the end of the channel, head south (left) and watch for the white marker on the southwest shore which marks the Bagwa Lake campground.
 The channel to Lily Lake is about 200 metres south of the campground.
 The Lily Lake campground is located about ¾ of the way down the lake on the northeast shore.
 Paddle easterly to the end of Lily Lake.
 The portage is well-maintained and about 200 metres in length.
 It begins at a small, sandy beach and ends at the bottom of a small hill overlooking Clare Lake.

 Small and shallow, Clare Lake is home to many water birds.
-You might see a loon chick catching a ride on its parent's back.
+In the Spring, it’s common to see a loon chick catching a ride on its parent's back.
 The Clare-Kingsmere portage begins at a wooden dock, nestled in the sedges on the far eastern shore.
 About 200 metres away is Kingsmere Lake.
 A short paddle takes you back to Southend and the Kingsmere River.

 - All overnight visitors must register at the Information Centre in Waskesiu prior to their trip.
 A park use permit will be issued and backcountry camping fees apply.